October 2025

 - As a scheme matures, more water is needed to maintain the reservoir pressure to sustain hydrocarbon production.

-- The type of EOR scheme (e.g., polymer floods) may require some nonsaline water as some polymers are very sensitive to water quality.
+- The type of EOR scheme (e.g., polymer floods) may require some nonsaline water, as some polymers are very sensitive to water quality.
+Highly saline water can degrade polymers.
+The degraded polymers are less effective, affecting polymer mixing and dispersion and resulting in lower recovery rates.

 Companies have made efforts to use less nonsaline water across all ages of EOR schemes.